Quick Links:

 Yes.
 MPT-North students will have the same access to university amenities and services as UNBC students.

 Yes.
-MPT North students are eligible to apply to UNBC housing.
+MPT North students are eligible to apply for UNBC housing.
 Please visit UNBC's website for more information: https://www.unbc.ca/housing

 Yes.
 As of 2020, the NRC has been replaced by MPT-North.